YidiDev/verity/README.md

-# Verity v1 Release
+# Verity

 Verity is a data-first UI toolkit that keeps the server as the single source of truth.
 Instead of guessing about state, Verity waits for authoritative answers from the backend and reflects them across every connected client through server-sent directives.

-This `v1_release` bundle packages the Part 4 architecture from the Verity proof of concept into a standalone repo-ready layout:
+Verity provides a data-first UI toolkit with the following structure:

 - **`verity/`** — the core Flask helpers, JavaScript data layer, and multi-framework adapters.
 - **`verity/examples/`** — production-scale demos for Alpine.js, React, and Vue along with